Religion and Spirituality in Russia and Eastern Europe

-The Religion and Spirituality in Russia and Eastern Europe (RSREE) Study Group was established in 2009 to bring together the increasing number of scholars in Britain working on aspects of religion in Russia and Eastern Europe.
+The Religion and Spirituality in Russia and Eastern Europe (RSREE) Study Group was established in 2009 to bring together scholars in Britain working on aspects of religion in Russia and Eastern Europe.
 By founding RSREE, the Convenors hoped to create and sustain links between academics and postgraduate students in Britain and beyond researching religion and spirituality in the region.

 The RSREE Study Group is broad in its geographical, historical and disciplinary scopes: it focuses on religion and spirituality in the former Soviet Union and the countries of Eastern Europe across all historical periods and disciplines.
 The rationale behind the Group is to create and sustain a network of academics, scholars and pedagogs in Britain whose research and teaching interests relate to religion and spirituality in the region of BASEES’s remit.
 A substantial number of researchers now work in the area of religion broadly construed.
 The Study Group brings together scholars from anthropological, sociological and literary disciplines as well as historians and political scientists.
 In line with BASEES’s aim to advance education on the region for public benefit, the Study Group will open its events to the broader public.